table of contents

 - Erythrocytosis (production of too many red blood cells)

-Other possible side effects of transdermal testosterone include redness, irritation, rash, or blisters at the application site (DailyMed, 2020).
+Other possible side effects of transdermal testosterone include redness, irritation, rash, or blisters at the application site.

 Testosterone replacement therapy isn’t for everyone.
-It may not be right for you if you have certain medical conditions, such as breast or prostate cancer, a prostate nodule, or an elevated PSA level (Luthy, 2018).
+It may not be right for you if you have certain medical conditions, such as breast or prostate cancer, a prostate nodule, or an elevated PSA level.

 TRT potentially heightens the risk of developing prostate cancer or an enlarged prostate (benign prostatic hyperplasia).
 The thought behind this is testosterone can drive prostate growth and increase what are called prostate-specific antigen (PSA) levels.
-Large-scale clinical trials haven’t been conducted on TRT and the risk of cancer or BPH, so right now it’s more of a theory (Grech, 2014; Miah, 2019).
+Large-scale clinical trials haven’t been conducted on TRT and the risk of cancer or BPH, so more research is needed.

-Other risks may include cardiovascular problems, including an increased risk of heart attack or stroke.
-TRT also suppresses your body’s natural ability to make testosterone, which may trigger a rebound effect—meaning, you may feel worse if you stop taking the treatment (Petering, 2017).
+Although research is varied, TRT may increase risk of cardiovascular problems, including heart attack or stroke.
+TRT also suppresses your body’s natural ability to make testosterone, which can affect your fertility.

 How can I get the testosterone patch?